Ruth-R-Kelly/Kelly_et_al_traits_to_demog_2020/README.md

 Inside each of these folders there is a file called overview code, this is an rmarkdown file that describes and runs all of the analyses in that folder.

+I have also added a third folder 3 - Working_with_glmm_outputs, this folder contains a few bits of code that were used after the fitting of the main multiple response model presented in the paper.
+Relating to model variance calculation and some plotting.